 There are 1.5 billion on 380 million farms; 800 million more growing urban gardens; 410 million gathering the hidden harvest of our forests and savannas; 190 million pastoralists and well over 100 million peasant fishers.
 At least 370 million of these are also indigenous peoples.
 Together these peasants make up almost half the world’s peoples and they grow at least 70% of the world’s food.
 Better than anyone else, they feed the hungry.
 If we are to eat in 2050 we will need all of them and all of their diversity. - From Who Will Feed Us?
 ETC Group, November 2009.

-Find here information on the following important crops - not on the market:
+Find here information on the following genetically modified (GM) crops - not on the market in 2016:

 - Flax - Canadian farmers suffered a GE flax contamination crisis in late 2009 even though the flax is not on the market.

-- Rice - People across the world are fighting to stop GE rice.
+- Rice - People across the world are fighting to stop GM rice.

 Though the Canadian Food Inspection Agency and Health Canada have approved over 50 varieties of 12 GE crops and foods under their category of "Plants with Novel Traits" and "Novel Foods", not all of these are products of genetic engineering.
 Furthermore, many GE crop varieties listed are not currently on the market in Canada (such as GE potatoes and tomatoes).
-See the below lists for the exact breakdown of what genetically engineered seeds farmers in Canada are planting and what GE foods are on our grocery store shelves.
+For details see CBAN's report "Where in the world are GM crops and foods?"

 GE Crops Globally